Mobile menu

 Vetting Before Meeting In Person

-• Observe carefully whether they respect your pronouns, identity, and boundaries during conversations.
+• Observe how they respect your identity and boundaries.

 Protecting Your Privacy

-• Choose niche platforms that prioritise user safety, offer reliable moderation, and privacy features.
+• Choose niche platforms that prioritise safety and moderation.

 Empowerment Through Community